nathansam/tofameta/README.md

 This file does not need to be loaded separately, as the script will be run by `analysis.R`

+### Data

+Data can be found in the `data/` directory

 `efficacy.csv` and `safety.csv` contain the data used for the pooled analysis of efficacy and safety respectively.
 Metadata for these files can be found below.

 ## Metadata

+Descriptions of each of the columns stratified by data file.

 ### Efficacy